Apple IT Training and Certification: What You Need to Know

 - Turn On FileVault

-Each of those tutorial sections may contain substeps of its own.
+Each of those tutorial sections may, in turn, have substeps of its own.
 Each step is illustrated with graphics.
-As I worked through the tutorials, I found it really helpful to first read through the steps to get an understanding of what to expect, then to perform the steps on my own test Apple devices.
-For me, this repetition helped to reinforce the concepts that I first saw illustrated.
-Each tutorial includes a "Check Your Understanding" section with a few questions that you should be able to answer after completing the tutorial.
+As you work through the tutorials, you may find it helpful to first read through the steps to get an understanding of what to expect, then perform the steps on your own test Apple devices.
+Such repetition can really help to reinforce the concepts.

 IT Training: Apple Deployment and Management

 The second course in the progression, Apple Deployment and Management is set up similarly.
-Apple estimates it will take 13 hours to complete.
+Apple estimates it will take 12 hours to complete.
 The main areas of this course are as follows:

 - Introduction